 It’s like stepping into a fairytale, a dream… The most extraordinary experience that’s really impossible to portray in words…

 We spent more than two hours inside La Sagrada Familia, including the tower visit.
 There is also a museum and you could easily spend another hour there.
-The good thing with this Gaudi tour is that it actually ends inside the Sagrada Familia.
-The guide leaves you at the elevator to the tower.
-Once you come back down, you are free to stay inside the church as long as you want.
+The good thing about this Gaudi tour is that it actually ends inside the Sagrada Familia.
+So you are free to stay inside the church as long as you want.
+Also, now that the tour no longer includes tower access, you could try and get a ticket for the tower separately and visit it after the tour.

 Gaudi Walking Tour in Barcelona – Conclusion